ammo888/loopy/README.md

 The first two lines represent the number of rows and columns of the grid.
 The rest of the file should match the loopy puzzle, with `_` denoting an empty square.

-Make sure the required PuLP library (an LP modelere) is installed:
+Make sure the required PuLP library (an LP modeler) is installed:
 ```
 $ python3 -m pip install pulp
 ```